- When it comes to generational and estate planning conversations, it can be hard for families to know where to start to engage.

-Here are 5 hypothetical conversational frames, based on real-life scenarios, that can help you foster productive discussion and build strong relationships.
+Here are 5 conversation cues to help you foster productive discussion and build strong relationships.

 1. Closeness – Distance: Be mindful that every financial decision has the power to create closeness or distance in family relationships.
 We all recognize what closeness and distance feel like.
 Close family relationships typically involve open conversations: All views are considered, everyone feels respected and cared for, and there is a sense of fairness.
 Distant family relationships often involve a lack of communication: Some family members may feel they have no voice, are being judged or controlled, and are treated unfairly.

 When it comes to financial conversations, decisions, and actions, ask yourself, “Am I creating closeness or distance in my family's relationships?”
 This applies to discussions about college, career, lifestyle, and elder care, all of which are examples of developmental opportunities where closeness or distance can be created.